Relintai/pandemonium_engine_docs/usage/platform/android/android_plugin.md

 1. Follow `these instructions ( https://developer.android.com/studio/projects/android-library )` to create an Android library module for your plugin.

-2. Add the Godot engine library as a dependency to your plugin module:
+2. Add the Pandemonium engine library as a dependency to your plugin module:

-  - Download the Godot engine library (`godot-lib.<version>.<status>.aar`) from the `Godot download page ( https://godotengine.org/download )` (e.g.: `godot-lib.3.4.2.stable.release.aar`).
+  - Download the Pandemonium engine library (`pandemonium-lib.<version>.<status>.aar`) from the `Pandemonium download page ( https://pandemoniumengine.org/download )` (e.g.: `pandemonium-lib.3.4.2.stable.release.aar`).
   - Follow `these instructions ( https://developer.android.com/studio/projects/android-library#AddDependency )` to add
-    the Godot engine library as a dependency for your plugin.
+    the Pandemonium engine library as a dependency for your plugin.
-  - In the plugin module's `build.gradle` file, replace `implementation` with `compileOnly` for the dependency line for the Godot engine library.
+  - In the plugin module's `build.gradle` file, replace `implementation` with `compileOnly` for the dependency line for the Pandemonium engine library.

-3. Create a new class in the plugin module and make sure it extends `org.godotengine.godot.plugin.GodotPlugin`.
+3. Create a new class in the plugin module and make sure it extends `org.pandemoniumengine.pandemonium.plugin.PandemoniumPlugin`.
-   At runtime, it will be used to instantiate a singleton object that will be used by the Godot engine to load, initialize and run the plugin.
+   At runtime, it will be used to instantiate a singleton object that will be used by the Pandemonium engine to load, initialize and run the plugin.

 4. Update the plugin `AndroidManifest.xml` file: